ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

  };
 ```

+### Answer

-> In JavaScript variable and functions are `hoisted`.
+In JavaScript `var`-declared variables and functions are `hoisted`.
 Let's take function `hoisting` first.
 Basically, the JavaScript interpreter looks ahead to find all the variable declaration and hoists them to the top of the function where it's declared.
 For Example:

 ```javascript
 foo(); // Here foo is still undefined